Jump toUpdate content

 The version of

-s3fs available for installation using the systems packet manager does not support files larger than 10GB.
-It is therefore recommended to compile a version, including the reqired corrections, from the sourcecode repository of the tool.
+s3fs available for installation using the systems package manager does not support files larger than 10GB.
+It is therefore recommended to compile a version, including the required corrections, from the sourcecode repository of the tool.
 This tutorial will guide you through the process of fixing, compiling and installing

 s3fs on your machine.